YextSolutions/greenhouse-jobs-connector/README.md

 This simple app automatically syncs job data such as title, description, location, and application URL to Yext, any new job, update, or close a position in Greenhouse these same changes will occur in Yext.
 Now you can extend the reach of your Greenhouse job data even further to power Yext products such as Answers and Pages!

+This app uses the built in Job entity type and creates two custom fields to align with Greenhouse’s data structure.

+- Job ID
+- Date Updated

 # Requirements

 ### To use this template you will need to have the following before you install: